top of page

 Something else happened on that show that would also foreshadow something I would get into when I got home to Boulder.
 I will talk about that in a minute.

 @ I spent part of my RV “digital nomad” period in the Southwest.
 I loved Santa Fe and the surrounding canyons.
 While there I met a woman who was running eco raft trips on rivers deep into the Colorado Plateau.
 On one of those trips we found a small, ancient Native American village built into the canyon wall.
 The river was the only way to get to it.
-I had seen pictures of these kind of cliff dwellings before, but this one had a profound effect on me.
+I had seen pictures of these kind of cliff dwellings before and had visited some of the national parks, but this one had a profound effect on me.

 Long-House-in-MEsa-Verde-National-Park.jpeg

 Humans had inhabited the Colorado Plateau for thousands of years.
-It was always challenged stuck between the needs of three cultures, Native, Spanish and White European.
+Life there was always challenged as the needs of three cultures, Native, Spanish and White European competed with each other.
 I got a grant to “storycatch” the principle players.
-That led me deep into the Navajo and Hopi reservations.
+I thought I might develop a narrative that would help bridge the gaps between them.
+That project led me deep into the Navajo and Hopi reservations.
 Sitting around their hogan fires, I was transported back thousands of years.
-The experience completed my “medicine wheel” training.
+The experience completed my “medicine wheel” training that had begun in the 1970's.
+(Chapter 5 - Into the Redwoods)

 @ When I finished the Colorado Plateau project I ended up back in Boulder where Jennifer, Matt and I re-united.
 I only had one clue of what was next.
 I had promised myself to look up a priest named Father Thomas Keating when I got off the television show.
 Father Thomas was the leader of a revival of ancient contemplative Christian practice.
 Something I had known nothing about until it came up in one of the stories we were shooting for Random 1.
 He was the abbot at a monastery four hours from Boulder.

-I was hoping he could help me sort out the mysterious “light” experience I had while meditating during the shooting of Random 1.
+I was hoping he could help me sort out the mysterious “light” experiences I was having while meditating during the shooting of Random 1.
 I knew it had something to do with Christ Consciousness, but that was all.

 So I thought I was headed towards Father Keating, but first I attended a media salon in Boulder that was being held at a local gathering place for tech entrepreneurs.
 I usually hated those things, but I thought I might meet some local media people.
 I did end up meeting someone, but he was not in media.
 He was a lawyer who worked for bestselling author, Ken Wilber at the Integral Institute.

-In addition to my “spiritual” experience I had while doing Random 1, I also had a burning question at that point about why all the "make the world a better place" projects I had done in the last five years had only reached an audience who already agreed with us.
-It felt like I was preaching to the choir.
+In addition to my “spiritual” experience I had while producing Random 1, I also had a burning question at that point about why all the "make the world a better place" projects I had done in the last five years had only reached an audience who already agreed with us.
+It felt like we were preaching to the choir.
 We were not getting to the audiences we needed to convert.

 DR 2012 068.JPG

 So, as I write this I find myself at the edge of the cliff again.
-The 17 year chapter in Boulder is coming to an end and I feel drawn west to be nearer my siblings and their families.
-Where this next leap will take me is anyone’s guess.
+The 17 year chapter in Boulder came to an end in the fall of 2023 and I feel drawn west to be nearer my siblings and their families.
+Where this next leap would take me is anyone’s guess.

 So it Begins

-At the end of 2018 I had made the transition from running Integral Life to going back into independent production.
+This latest transition began at the end of 2018 as I made the transition from running Integral Life to going back into independent production.
 At the point, I had a good idea of what I wanted to do with Story Studio and there seemed to be financial support from those that found it valuable.

 I also wanted to continue to chronicle the stories we were telling about the now and future.
 Hopefully to contribute something to an alternative future narrative that would counter the dystopian one we kept telling in our films, television, games and social media.
-You know, the one we were living into in this moment.
-I felt less than stable in this country that I loved.
+You know, the one we are living into in this moment.

 With all that was happening, the question loomed again… why am I still here?
 This inquiry was partially as a result of me attempting to come into relationship with my own death.
 I had always said that IF I was not making a contribution anymore, it would be time to go.
 I just didn’t see the point of taking up space or as my mother had said… “becoming a burden to others.”
 I was happy to engage if there was some purpose to it, but if not..???